Substance Use

 • Impaired motor skills and delayed reaction time

-Especially when combined with alcohol, codeine can make a person breathe more shallow or less often and they will likely be too impaired to realize it.
+Especially when combined with alcohol, codeine can make a person breathe shallower or less often and they will likely be too impaired to realize it.
 This would further reduce the amount of oxygen being supplied to the brain and body.
 Therefore, it can worsen impairment and lead to permanent organ damage.

 All of these side effects put individuals at an increased risk of bodily injury when mixing alcohol with codeine.
 It also increases the risk of overdose as impaired judgment can lead them to consume excessive amounts of either.
 Alcohol addiction can also result from the repeat combination of codeine and alcohol.